diliproshitha/neo-trader/README.md

 2. Install Browser extension.
    - Firefox: https://addons.mozilla.org/en-US/firefox/addon/neo-trader/
    - Chrome - https://chrome.google.com/webstore/detail/neo-trader/cjdgehgngjapndihjoddmpiafiagbcpb?utm_source=ext_app_menu
+3. Configure server Addresses.
+    - If you run your terminals locally, then you can use address: `http://localhost:EA_SERVER_PORT`.
+    - If you are running terminals in a remote VPS, then you need to expose configured EA server port using ngrok.
+You can use [this guide](REMOTE_SERVER_GUIDE.md) to configure ngrok.
-3. Send positions from Tradingview to Metatrader.
+4. Send positions from Tradingview to Metatrader.

     ![tradingview-extension.png](tradingview-extension.png)